topched/CMPUT404-assignment-websockets/README.md

 See requirements.org (plain-text) for a description of the project.

-Make a shared state Websockets drawing program
+Make a shared state Websockets drawing program.

+Each client will have their own color when their objects are drawn.

 Prereqs
 =======